JacobMadeley/cp3407-project-v2024/user_stories/user_story_scalability.md

 # User story title:
-Operational Scalability and UI Versatility for Diverse Hotel Management
+Facilitate Operational Scalability and UI Versatility for Diverse Hotel Management

 ## Priority: 10 (e.g. latest for iteration-1)
 Operational scalability and UI versatility are prioritized to ensure the booking management system can be easily adopted by a wide range of hotels, from small independents to large chains, by providing a highly adaptable and intuitive interface.